SICKAG/gui-check/README.md

 }
 ```
 Our first test does the following:
-- starts the application above
+- it starts the application above
 - retrieves the stage by title
 - checks the title
 - finds the button by ID